World Scholars

 All students who plan to enroll in the World Scholars Program must have, by April 15, a U.S. passport valid through June 2025 and must upload their passport to their My Blue Hen Home portal by May 15.
 Passports must be valid for at least six months after the departure date from your World Scholar site, although some locations may allow for a passport that is valid only three months after the end of your program abroad.
 Scholars studying in Madrid or Rome must surrender their passports to UD from June 14 - July 19 so that their visa applications may be batch processed by the Italian and Spanish consulates, respectively.

 UD World Scholars will enroll in 12 - 17 credits (about 4 to 5 classes) during their fall semester abroad.
-All World Scholars will take a required course as a cohort—Introduction to Maori Studies in New Zealand and Introduction to Global Politics in our three European locations.
+All World Scholars will take a required course as a cohort—Introduction to Maori Studies in New Zealand and Introduction to Global Politics in our four European locations.
 Students will meet with their UD academic advisors to choose from a variety of additional courses that are offered at their location, are recommended for freshman students and meet UD credit and graduation requirements.
 All courses are taught in English.

 World Scholar partner sites are chosen for their infrastructure and ability to support student success.
 Each offers American-style amenities such as residence halls, a meal plan, and support services for health, mental health and academic enrichment.
 Additionally, Scholars are encouraged to participate in student organizations and athletics.
 Students in need of accommodations for a physical, psychological or medical condition must first register with UD’s Office of Disability Support Services (DSS) prior to departure.
 The Center for Global Programs & Services works closely with DSS and the host institution to ensure that Scholars receive the support they need while abroad.
 Working with DSS in advance of study abroad also ensures that students receive the necessary accommodations when they arrive on UD’s campus in the spring.